Newport, Jamestown, Block Island, RI: New England Surf and Turf Holiday

 Belcourt Castle, ca. 1891, Louis XII castle has fine collection of art and antiques from 32 European and Asian countries.

 The Newport Music Festival puts on performances by world-class musicians at the mansions.
-Dates for the 48th season will be July 8 – 24, 2016.
+Check their website for calendar and tickets.

 Take a Hike